databendlabs/databend-docs/docs/cloud/en/01-getting-started/03-quick-tutorial.md

 ### Load with BendSQL

 Databend Cloud offers a CLI tool called BendSQL.
 You can also use BendSQL in your data pipeline to automate data import.
-To install BendSQL, please refer to [Using BendSQL](05-clients/09-bendsql.md).

 1. On the Home page, click **Connect**: